NikolayNIK/material_table_view/README.md

       return null; // to use a placeholder
     }

-    // Not every widget can be used here.
+    // Some widgets can not be used here.
     // For more information see the paragraph below.
     // To set the background color the row can be wrapped in a [ColoredBox]. return Material(